The “Easy Greek Stories” podcast – Episode 13

 If you are at an intermediate level in Greek, then boost your Greek listening skills with the Omilo Podcast.
 It also helps you learn common everyday Greek vocabulary and life situations in Greece.
 In this podcast you can listen to every story first at a slow reading pace, followed by the same story, narrated at a normal Greek native speaking pace, as well as an extra vocabulary list at the end.

-If you are looking for more advanced listening materials in Greek, then take a look at the Ultimate Greek Listening eBook
+If you are more advanced in Greek already, then also check the Ultimate Listening eBook

 (Note: this podcast is not a Greek course and the episodes don’t follow a step-by-step grammar or difficulty sequence.)